secretstartups/handbook/emergency-response/index.html.md

 ### List considerations

 - List loads greater than 20k take time.
-Millions may take hours/days.
+100k+ may take hours/days.
 - Each platform has their own limits as to size of CSV that can be uploaded.
 - Lists greater than 100k may be subject to verification, so that we do not risk our sending reputation.